mnot/I-D/rfc5988bis/draft.md

 # Introduction

-This specification defines a way to indicate the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").
+This specification defines a model for indicate the relationships between resources on the Web ("links") and the type of those relationships ("link relation types").

 HTML {{W3C.REC-html5-20141028}} and Atom {{RFC4287}} both have well-defined concepts of linking;
-this specification generalises this into a framework that encompasses linking in these formats and (potentially) elsewhere.
+{{links}} generalises this into a framework that encompasses linking in these formats and (potentially) elsewhere.

-Furthermore, this specification formalises an HTTP header field for conveying such links, having been originally defined in Section 19.6.2.4 of {{RFC2068}}, but removed from {{RFC2616}}.
+Furthermore, {{header}} defines an HTTP header field for conveying such links.

-# Notational Conventions
+## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14,